-- d. failure to contact the Personnel Officer within five (5) working days from the date of notice of an interview or offer of appointment; - e. determination by the Personnet Officer that the applicant has violated one or more of the provisions of Section 5.B.4. - 4.
-Vacancies.
-When a vacancy occurs in a class for which there is an eligibility list, the Personnel Officer will transmit the names, and all supporting documents, of all candidates with the top five ranking scores on the eligibility list to the Supervisor for consideration. - F. Appointment Process All appointments to position vacancies will be made in accordance with these rules and regulations.
-The power to appoint and dismiss City employees is vested in the City Manager (Personnel Officer). - 1.
-Vacancy.
-The vacancy will be filled by appointment of an eligible candidate from an appropriate eligibility list, except as provided in 2 below. - 2.
-Exceptions. - a.
+- a.
 No eligibility list.
 The Personnel Officer may make a provisional appointment to a position if there is no eligibility list for the class and if the needs of the service require that the position be filled before a selection process can be completed.
-A provisional appointee must: - i.
-Meet the requirements of training and experience established for the position; - ii.
-Not continue for more than thirty (30) days in the provisional appointment after an eligibility list for the position has been established unless there are no eligibles on such eligibility list who are available for or who wish to be considered for appointment to the position; - iii.
+A provisional appointee must: - Meet the requirements of training and experience established for the position; - Not continue for more than thirty (30) days in the provisional appointment after an eligibility list for the position has been established unless there are no eligibles on such eligibility list who are available for or who wish to be considered for appointment to the position; - iii.
 The Supervisor may submit a written request and justification to the Personnel Officer to extend the provisional appointment in six (6) month increments.
 No more than two (2) extensions may be granted for each provisional appointment. - b.
 Emergency.
-In an emergency which threatens life, property, or the operation of necessary municipal services, the Personnel Officer may employ an individual not on the eligibility list for not more than thirty (30) calendar days. - 3.
-Pay.
+In an emergency which threatens life, property, or the operation of necessary municipal services, the Personnel Officer may employ an individual not on the eligibility list for not more than thirty (30) calendar days. - Pay.
 A new appointee shall receive the minimum salary for the class to which the position is allocated, except that: - i.
 In cases of extreme difficulty in filling a position, the Personnel Officer may approve appointment at a salary above the minimum.
-In such cases, all incumbent employees in the class to which the appointment is made shall be placed on at least the same step of the salary range as the new appointee; or - ii.
-In hiring exceptionally qualified personnel, the Personnel Officer may approve appointments at a salary above the minimum for the class. - G. Conditional Offer of Employment An offer of employment is contingent upon the results of the following: - 1.
-Reference checks.
+In such cases, all incumbent employees in the class to which the appointment is made shall be placed on at least the same step of the salary range as the new appointee; or - In hiring exceptionally qualified personnel, the Personnel Officer may approve appointments at a salary above the minimum for the class. - G. Conditional Offer of Employment An offer of employment is contingent upon the results of the following: - Reference checks.
 Prior to conducting reference inquiries a prospective employee will be required to sign a release allowing the City to acquire information about the applicant from former employers.